List of north–south roads in Toronto: Donlands Avenue

 Donlands Avenue begins at Danforth Avenue and ends at the foot of the Leaside Bridge.
 On the opposite side of the bridge, drivers continue on Millwood Road.
 It follows the same concession line as Leslie Street between the two sections.
 The northern section of Leslie was once named Donlands, but was renamed to Leslie Street in 1915 as the two were disconnected.

 Dufferin Street

 Dufferin Street, known as the Side Line until 1876, was renamed in honour of Governor General Frederick Temple Blackwood, Lord Dufferin.
 Dufferin served as Governor General between 1872 and 1878, and presided over the opening of the first Canadian National Exhibition in 1878.
 Dufferin Street begins at Exhibition Place and travels north into Vaughan.
 The road is interrupted between Wilson Avenue and Sheppard Avenue West by Downsview Park.
-Dufferin was disjointed at Queen Street West by a railway, a detour famously known as the Dufferin Jog.
+Dufferin Street was disjointed at Queen Street West by a railway, a detour famously known as the Dufferin Jog.
 Following decades of negotiation, construction began in 2007 on removing the jog by excavating a tunnel beneath the active tracks.
 This tunnel was completed and opened to traffic on November 10, 2010.